-shape1 non-negative parameters of the Beta distribution.

-non-negative parameters of the Beta distribution.

-n number of observations.
-If length(n) > 1, the length is taken to be the number required.

-rxnorm simulates using the threefry sitmo generator; rxnormV uses the vander-corput generator
+shape1 non-negative parameters of the Beta distribution. shape2 non-negative parameters of the Beta distribution. n number of observations.
+If $length(n) > 1$, the length is taken to be the number required. ncores Number of cores for the simulation rxnorm simulates using the threefry sitmo generator; rxnormV uses the vander- corput generator rxbinom